rabbitstack/fibratus/docs/filters/filtering.md

 kevt.category       =            'net'
 ```

+Boolean fields, that is the fields that always evaluate to either `true` or `false` can appear alone in the filter expression.
+For example, `pe.is_dll` is the short form of `pe.is_dll = true` expression.

 The RHS expressions can be strings, numbers, IP addresses, boolean values, and fields.
 In the above snippet, the RHS is a simple string literal, but we could have written filters with the following RHS expressions:

 - IP addresses: `net.sip = 127.0.0.1`